simoninireland/epydemic/doc/synchronousdynamics.rst

 Running a dynamics
 ------------------

-To run a process' dynamics we need to define two things: the action that runs in each single timestep; and the overall experimental control that runs the experiment and packages-up some key common results.
+To run a process' dynamics we need to define three things: the event distribution, the action that runs in each single timestep; and the overall experimental control that runs the experiment and packages-up some key common results.

+.. automethod:: SynchronousDynamics.eventDistribution

 .. automethod:: SynchronousDynamics.dynamics